korpling/ANNIS/doc/doxygen/architecture.md

 The service runs on a web server such as Tomcat or Jetty and communicates with a relational database, using the open source DB PostgreSQL.
-PostgreSQL (V9.1) must be installed for ANNIS to work.
+PostgreSQL (Version 9.2) must be installed for ANNIS to work.
 For more information on installing and managing the backend service, see the Administration Guide in the documentation.